ADDRESS

 Do Chiropractors only reduce subluxations, or do they do any other therapy?

-Most chiropractors have extensive training in other modalities.
+Most chiropractors are highly trained healthcare professionals specializing in the analysis and correction of vertebral subluxations.
+In addition to this core expertise, most chiropractors have extensive training in other modalities.
 Dr Nothling studied in the USA where it is required to also pass a physiotherapy section of the National Board examinations.
 They are trained in physiotherapeutic approaches used in rehabilitation and treatment using ultrasound, electrical therapy, exercise therapy, etc.

 Do Chiropractors only treat the spine?